-As the CMO of PARKLU and co-founder of a top 100 beauty influencer, the most frequent barrier I see brands running into during influencer campaigns is being over-protective.
+As the CMO of PARKLU and co-founder of a top-100 beauty influencer, the most frequent barrier I see brands running into during influencer campaigns is being over-protective.

 While they could let hundreds of influencers do the legwork of reaching consumers, they become constrained by a desire to carefully monitor their brand’s image.
-This desire is driven entirely by fear — the fear someone will talk about the brand in a way that was not framed by high-level, strategic-thinking MBA experts behind closed doors within the organization.
+This desire is driven entirely by fear — the fear someone will talk about the brand in a way that was not framed by high-level, strategic-thinking MBA experts behind closed doors within the organisation.
 It’s strict adherence to high-level management’s brand vision that truly limits influencer marketing effectiveness

 But people will talk about your brand however they want — you cannot control people.
-Recognize this freedom and embrace unpredictability: Let consumers frame your brand, and focus instead on adding positivity through your campaigns by collaborating with influencers who know what your target audience likes.
+Recognise this freedom and embrace unpredictability: Let consumers frame your brand, and focus instead on adding positivity through your campaigns by collaborating with influencers who know what your target audience likes.

 How to Work WITH Influencers

-Influencers have been building monetize-able communities around themselves since well before content marketing became the standard go-to strategy for digital marketing specialists.
+Influencers have been building monetise-able communities around themselves since well before content marketing became the standard go-to strategy for digital marketing specialists.
 And they’re still winning because they provide content that’s not about themselves.
 They know how to provide value.

 But most organizations just can’t scale up their collaborations with influencers.
 Their scalability problem stems from management trying to control influencers.
 If marketing managers would allow influencers more flexibility, they could triple or even quadruple how much work influencers do and the total number of influencers they work with.